cyborgway-org/awesome-transhumanism/LIST.md

 ### Challenges for Science

-- [innocentive.com](https://www.innocentive.com) - Harness the power of our global community of 500,000 problem solvers, our global reach to millions more, all combined with our Challenge Driven Innovation™ methodology.
+- [Wazoku.com](https://www.wazoku.com) - We are an innovative SaaS business changing the world, one idea at a time.
+We’re the global home for all ideas, giving a voice and role to everyone in the innovation process.
+Innovation_360 gives everyone the chance to see their ideas become a reality.

-- [herox.com](https://www.herox.com) - Discover the Power of the Crowd!
+- [HeroX.com](https://www.herox.com) - Discover the Power of the Crowd!
 We connect everyday problem solvers like you to bring innovative thinking to the world.

 ### Crowdsourcing for Science

-- [scistarter.org](https://scistarter.org) - Find volunteer opportunities that match topics you're curious or concerned about.
+- [SciStarter.org](https://scistarter.org) - Find volunteer opportunities that match topics you're curious or concerned about.
 There's something for everyone!

-- [zooniverse.org](https://www.zooniverse.org) - Zooniverse is the world’s largest and most popular platform for people-powered research.
+- [Zooniverse.org](https://www.zooniverse.org) - Zooniverse is the world’s largest and most popular platform for people-powered research.
 This research is made possible by volunteers — more than a million people around the world who come together to assist professional researchers.
 Our goal is to enable research that would not be possible, or practical, otherwise.
 Zooniverse research results in new discoveries, datasets useful to the wider research community, and many publications.

-- [longhack.org](https://longhack.org) - Longevity Hackathons.
+- [LongHack.org](https://longhack.org) - Longevity Hackathons.
 We provide a gateway into the world of longevity, connecting young scientists and communities to experienced players.
 We are also engaged in a range of inspirational and high-quality activities with our partners internationally.
 However, our main focus is on both online and real-life longevity hackathons which we keep 3 times a year.
 Our goal is to make an impact on the longevity industry, boost research, and support the community of enthusiasts hacking aging, just like us.

 ### Longevity, immortalism, antiaging